-The "No To Corruption" hand sculpture, designed by Ahmed Al Bahrani, in Kigali, Rwanda.
-Credit: Franck Axel be used to change the pattern, not just punish an individual.
+The default response to "fix" corruption is often to prosecute offenders, beef up anti-corruption agencies or anti-corruption laws.
+Does this work?
+CS: Criminal penalties don't usually address patterns; they typically confine the scandal to a few people.
+But every once in a while, criminal prosecutions can be used to change the pattern, not just punish an individual.
 It's rare, but it happens.
 When Eliot Spitzer was the Attorney General of New York in the early 2000s, he famously prosecuted a hedge fund for illegal late trading, changing a widespread practice almost overnight.
 The prosecution threw a spotlight on trading practices that had become corrupted, and while the legal results were just a few guilty pleas and fines, one strategically deployed indictment changed the pattern of financial misconduct across an industry.